-Eurotion Description Function Description ForwardAllCalls Sends a SoftKeyEvent message to the Cisco CallManager, requesting that all incoming calls be forwarded.
+Function Description Transfer As a combination of the SetupXfer and CompleteXfer functions, it sets up a transfer or a conference.
+ForwardAllCalls Sends a SoftKeyEvent message to the Cisco CallManager, requesting that all incoming calls be forwarded.
 ParkCall Parks a specific call.
 RegisterClient Registers the Skinny client with a Cisco CallManager.
 UnregisterClient Unregisters the Skinny client from a Cisco CallManager.
 GetCallInfo Retrieves the call information into the predefined VoIP Skinny variables.
 MeetMe Sets up a MeetMe type conference call.
 RemoveLast ConferenceParty Removes from a conference call the party that has joined last.
 SendStimulus A Skinny Client uses this message to inform the Cisco CallManager that a functional stimulus button was clicked.
 SendSoftKey Emulated stations of the CP-7940/60 type use this message to inform the Cisco CallManager of a softkey event.
 IsSoftKeyAvailable Verifies if a certain soft key is available.
 WaitForEvent Is used by a Skinny Client to search for a specified message in the message queue.
-If the message does not exist, the function waits for the specified message.
+If the message does no exist, the function waits for the specified message.